heladiofog/CodeSignalFullstackMERN/05-IntroductionToAuthenticationAndAuthorization/02-DataSecuring/README.md

-# Securing the Universe of User Data: Unveiling Password Security, Hashing, Encryption, and bcrypt Implementation
+# Course 6 - Lesson 3 - Securing the Universe of User Data: Unveiling Password Security, Hashing, Encryption, and bcrypt Implementation
 We're getting into the heart of authentication now! 👨‍🚀 Buckle up and let me know if there's anything you need help with.

 ## Introduction to Securing User Data